deepgram/content/articles/en/community/troubleshooting-discord-verification-1332126737974169738.md

 ## Additional Support

-If after trying these suggestions, the issue still persists, it may be related to a known issue that had occurred with Deepgram's authentication process.
-While this should have been resolved, it's always a good idea to ensure that the latest updates and fixes are in place.
-If issues persist, contact Deepgram support or visit our community for help.

 ### Contact Support
 - [Join our Discord community](https://discord.gg/deepgram) if you need more assistance or wish to report continuous problems.